DataDog/dd-sdk-android/docs/rum_getting_started.md

 {{< /tabs >}}
 {{< /site-region >}}

-The credentials for initialization require your application's variant name and uses the value of `BuildConfig.FLAVOR` or an empty string if you don't have variants.
-This enables the correct ProGuard `mapping.txt` file to automatically upload at build time so you can view de-obfuscated RUM error stack traces.
-For more information, see the [guide to uploading Android source mapping files][8].
+The initialization credentials require your application's variant name and uses the value of `BuildConfig.FLAVOR`.
+If you do not have variants, the credentials uses an empty string.

+This enables the appropriate ProGuard `mapping.txt` file to automatically upload at build time so you can view deobfuscated RUM error stack traces.
+For more information, see the [Track Android Errors][8].

 ### Initialize the RUM Monitor and Interceptor